 A peace officer can make a valid arrest and transport the defendant to the police department’s local headquarters if a defendant willfully failed to stop in a natural or logical manner to provide reasonable assistance.

 Failure to stop and help will result in a misdemeanor charge against the individual, which can have the following consequences:

 Reckless driving over the speed limit like this with an accident resulting in serious injuries or vehicular manslaughter can result in license suspension, fines, and serious jail time.
 Defendant’s vehicle can be impounded where the damaged property incurs storage fees at the local police tow yard headquarters.

-Consequences are more severe for those charged with a felony with fines up to $10,000 and up to 3 years in state prison.
-Whenever an accident occurs, the guilty must give their driver’s license information to the car accident victim as it can aid them if matters head to the court.
+Consequences are more severe for those charged with a felony, with fines of up to $10,000 and up to 3 years in state prison.
+Whenever an accident occurs, the guilty must give their driver’s license information to the car accident victim as it can aid them if matters head to court.

-They should also call a traffic or police officer to the scene where their vehicle collided another, and law enforcement officers will make a report where the collision occurred.
+They should also call a traffic or police officer to the scene where their vehicle collided with another, and law enforcement officers will make a report of where the collision occurred.
 Under the California Vehicle Code, reasonable assistance includes transporting victims to the emergency room.
-The consequences to the victim or other involved parties in a felony hit and run and result in permanent impairment, and death at high speeds even strapped in wearing seatbelts.
+The consequences to the victim or other involved parties in a felony hit and run and result in permanent impairment and death at high speeds, even strapped in wearing seatbelts.

 If you or a family member was injured in an auto accident that was not your fault, contact us at (213) 596-9642 and get a free consultation with our personal injury attorney on your case.